Tokyo Guide: Tokyo University

 The extensive main campus grounds in Hongo are a pleasant place to walk, especially at the weekends.
 The campus contains some notable historic features such as Sanshiro Pond (previously Ikutokuen) and the Akamon (Red Gate).

-In 2012 Tokyo University announced it would debate autumn enrollment for its students (as opposed to April enrollment at present) in order to better internationalize its operations and bring it in to line with world standards.
+In 2012 Tokyo University announced it would debate autumn enrollment for its students (as opposed to April enrollment at present) in order to better internationalize its operations and bring it in to line with world standards, however, a change looks unlikely at present.
 Tokyo University has a lower percentage of foreign students and professors than its major rivals overseas as well as fewer of its students studying overseas.
 The percentage of female faculty is also below that of major Ivy League universities in the US and Oxbridge in the UK.

 Tokyo University History